About me

 Professional profile

-I’m currently editor of The Antarctic Sun, the United States Antarctic Program’s online newspaper.
-I write and edit stories about the amazing research that takes place at the bottom of the world as well as the logistics and operations that make the science happen.
-I also manage USAP’s photo library, produce the Sun’s podcast, and help with general communications activities for the program.
+My previous role was editor of The Antarctic Sun, the United States Antarctic Program’s online newspaper.
+I wrote and edited stories about the amazing research that takes place at the bottom of the world as well as the logistics and operations that make the science happen.
+I also managed USAP’s photo library and helped with general communications activities for the program.

 Before joining USAP, I was a program manager in the media relations department at the American Geophysical Union, the world’s largest organization of Earth and space scientists.
 I shared new Earth and space science research findings with journalists and the public through press releases, blogs, news stories and video projects.
 I also helped found and produce AGU’s award-winning podcast Third Pod from the Sun, which tells the stories of the people and methods behind the science.